lonsing/depqbf/README.txt

 The example './examples/basic-api-example2.c' is the most comprehensive one and demonstrates the use of the API and, in particular, the 'qdpll_gc' function.

+Version 3.03 includes the first release of DepQBF4J, a Java interface to DepQBF which allows to call DepQBF as a library from Java programs.
+Please see the README file in the subdirectory './DepQBF4J-0.1' for further information and usage examples.
+DepQBF4J is based on the Java Native Interface (JNI) and was implemented by Martin Kronegger and Andreas Pfandler.

+Version 3.03 fixes a wrong assertion in the file 'qdpll.c' but otherwise is equivalent to version 3.02.

 Version 3.02 fixes a segmentation fault in the QDIMACS output generation by the API functions 'qdpll_get_value' and 'qdpll_print_qdimacs_output'.